aryacliche/Nearest-Neighbour-Search-C-/README.md

 This is going to be initially modelled the way we wrote the FLINGG python code.
 I am not sure what can be changed about it.
 Note that we are going allow Python to do all of the pre-processing of the dataset (since that is much easier anyways.)
 - We will ensure that the things that will be timed (i.e. creation of structures and querying) is implemented purely in C++.

+## alt_FLINNG.cpp
+This version basically frankensteins the entirety of Engel's original code.

 # References
 1. `psdLsh.h` is taken from [MyLSHBox](https://github.com/IenLong/MyLSHBOX).
 It implements the p-stable distribution LSH function which was described by [Locality-Sensitive Hashing Scheme Based on p-Stable Distributions](https://dl.acm.org/doi/pdf/10.1145/997817.997857) to work with $l_p$ norm spaces. (**Not used anymore**)
 2. `ancillary_stuff/json.hpp` is a clone of `nlohmann/json.hpp` which is a [popular C++ library](https://github.com/nlohmann/json/tree/develop) for working easily with JSON files.
 I used JSON files to store and validate configuations.